Master Keyword List

 How to Use the Data From Google Ads

-The obvious use of this data is for determining how well AdSense should pay.
+This data indicates how well AdSense should pay.
 For example, the combination of CPC (cost per click) and PCDM (clicks per month) is a good indicator of how much each topic is "worth."
 Multiply the two to get a relative indication of how much is paid out per month for that keyword, compared to other keywords.

 Google is going to pay out a percentage of that amount.
 It doesn't matter who receives it, but it matters to you!
 So you also have to factor in Supply and Demand, the ratio of which (Profitability) affects how much of the payout you're likely to earn.
 For example...